 Post-Hollywood Sign Hiking

 Whether you choose to complete the hike during the morning or evening hours we are betting that you’ll be hungry after.
 Lucky for you there are some good spots close by!
 Mel’s Drive-In is a chain which normally would really turn us off, BUT the place is home to some pretty good shakes and our kids love a reward after a job well done!
 Additionally, if you’re looking to escape the excess calories, their salads are large and delicious!
-As a side note, if you’re looking for a good deal, the Mel Burger on the kids’ menu is the same burger as the one found on the main menu – just cheaper.
+As a side note, if you’re looking for a good deal (heck, we always are!), the Mel Burger on the kids’ menu is the same burger as the one found on the main menu – just cheaper.
 Afterwards if you have time you can stroll through and explore Old Hollywood.
 Sound good?

 - Hours: Sunday – Thursday, 0700 – 2400 and Friday – Saturday, 0700 – 0300